Optimal form of the Kretschmann-Schlingemann-Werner theorem for energy-constrained quantum channels and operations: Appendix: a note on the minimax problem

-I am grateful to A.S.Holevo for useful discussion and remarks.
+I am grateful to A.S.Holevo and S.W.Weis for useful discussion and remarks.
 Special thanks to the participants of the workshop "Quantum information, statistics, probability", September, 2018, Steklov Mathematical Institite, Moscow, (especially, to A.Winter) for discussions that motivated this research.